Please resolve the following issue before you continue:

 Book your flights from London to Valencia right away!

-Whether you are planning to spend an enjoyable holiday in Spain or are travelling to Valencia for a business meeting, booking your flight at lufthansa.com takes you on a comfortable journey from the United Kingdom to your desired flight destination.
+Whether you’re planning to spend your vacation in Spain or traveling to Valencia for a business meeting, a Lufthansa flight makes your journey from the United Kingdom to your destination both comfortable and convenient.

 Please note: To provide you with the widest possible selection of flight destinations, some of the direct flights or connecting flights on lufthansa.com are operated by our partner airlines, which may result in a different flight experience than with Lufthansa.